microsoft/az-ml-realtime-score/README.md

 pip install cookiecutter
 ```

-3. Clone and choose a specific framework and deployment option for this repository.
-You will obtain a repository tailored to your choice of framework and deployment compute target.
+3. Use cookiecutter to clone this repository.
+Cookiecutter will prompt a series of questions where you will choose a specific framework, select your deployment settings, and obtain an Azure ML workspace.
    ```bash
    cookiecutter https://github.com/Microsoft/MLAKSDeployAML.git
    ```
    You will be asked to choose or enter information such as *project name*, *subsciption id*, *resource group*, etc. in an interactive way.
-If a dafult value is provided, you can press *Enter* to accept the default value and continue or enter value of your choice.
-For example, if you want to learn how to deploy machine learing model on AKS Cluster, you should have values "aks" for variable *deployment_type*.
-Instead, if you want to learn deploying machine learning model on IoT Edge, you should select "iotedge" for variable *deployment_type*.
+You can press *Enter* to accept the default value or enter a value of your choice.
+For example, if you want to learn how to deploy machine learing model on AKS Cluster, you should choose the value "aks" for variable *deployment_type*.
+Instead, if you want to learn about deploying machine learning model on IoT Edge, you should select "iotedge" for the variable *deployment_type*.

-You must provide a value for "subscription_id", otherwise a error "ERROR: The subscription id is missing, please enter a valid subscription id" will be generated after all the questions are asked.
-You have to perform Step 3 all over again.
+   Provide a valid value for "subscription_id", otherwise a `subscription id is missing` error will be generated **after** all the questions are asked.
+You will have to perform Step 3 all over again.
 The full list of questions can be found in [cookiecutter.json](./cookiecutter.json) file.

    Please make sure all entered information are correct, as these information are used to customize the content of your repo.

-4. Proceed with README files such as [aks](./{{cookiecutter.project_name}}/aks/README.md) or [iotedge](./{{cookiecutter.project_name}}/iotedge/README.md).
-In your local host, by far you should get a repo with name *project_name* you specified.
-Go find a README.md file in this repo and proceed with instructions specified in it.
+4. On your local machine, you should now have a repo with the *project_name* you specified.
+Find the README.md file in this repo and proceed with instructions specified in it.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a